 The mission of the PTA is to advocate on behalf of all children and youth and to empower PTA members to influence individuals, organizations, and communities to positively impact the lives of children and youth.
 The activities of the PTA are achieved through PTA subcommittees made up of volunteers from the Bromwell school community.
-Parents are welcome and encouraged to attend the monthly meetings beginning at 6:00 p.m.
-Check the Bromwell web site for more details.
+Parents are welcome and encouraged to attend the monthly meetings.
+Check the Bromwell web site calendar for dates and more details.

 If you are interested in volunteering, please contact our PTA Community Relations Coordinator.
 The Coordinator’s role is to recruit and support volunteers at Bromwell.
 There are many opportunities for parents to support their child’s education at Bromwell.
 Parents assist in classrooms, on the playground, in the library, and in the lunchroom.
 Through the PTA, parents can volunteer for fundraising, educational, and social events.
 Through the CSC, parents can also participate in setting school policies, enhancing community relations and communications, designing the school improvement plan, reviewing standards, and working with the school budget.

 The purpose of having volunteers at Bromwell is to assist the school and community in fulfilling their goal as successful educators of our students.
 It is important for all volunteers to realize that their assistance must contribute to this goal.
 As such, when you must bring younger children with you, please be sure that the volunteer activity in which you are participating is appropriate for his/her attendance.
 The following are suggestions for appropriate volunteer activities for when you are/are not accompanied by younger children.
 When in doubt, ask the teacher or person responsible for conducting the activity.

 Miscellaneous School Information

 Bromwell’s mascot is the eagle and our school colors are red and white.